rodolfo-marra/Terraform/README.md

     SSH:    $ git clone git@github.com:USERNAME/REPOSITORY.git

 You can choose from several different URLs when cloning a repository.
-While logged in to GitHub, these URLs are available below the repository details.
+While logged in to GitHub, these URLs are available below the repository details:
 ![Repository details](https://help.github.com/assets/images/help/repository/remotes-url.png)

 When you run git clone, the following actions occur: